xju2/workbook/book/athena/build_atlasexternal.md

 - checker_gccplugins not found.
 - "Could not find nvcc, please set CUDAToolkit_ROOT."

+3. Test the tracking as a service
+Follow the instructions in [](./tracking-aas-in-athena.md) to test the tracking as a service.

 ## Build at lxplus
 The lxplus machine is used, `aiatlasbm005`.